 Training agents have the right to decline an apprentice/applicant who has been dispatched to them if they fail to meet their normal employment requirements.
-Rejection based on gender or ethnicity is not considered "normal employment requirements."
+Rejection on the basis of gender or ethnicity is not considered "normal employment requirements."
 When rejecting an apprentice/applicant, the TA must state the reason for the rejection on the appropriate form.
 Any apprentice/applicant who is rejected by a TA will be restored to their place on the dispatch list.